DFE-Digital/get-into-teaching-app/app/views/content/blog/stephens-return-to-teaching-story.md

 ## What would your advice be for someone looking to return to the classroom on a flexible or part-time basis?

-Absolutely crack on and apply.
+Absolutely, crack on and apply.
 It’s the most exhausting and rewarding job in the world.

----

-If you are considering a return to teaching, find out more about [the resources available to support your return](https://getintoteaching.education.gov.uk/returning-to-teaching).
+_If you are considering a return to teaching, find out more about [the resources available to support your return](https://getintoteaching.education.gov.uk/returning-to-teaching)._